+Total: 7 hours/week

-Total: 7 hours /week Year: II Lecture: 3 hours/week Part: I Tutorial: 1 hours/week Practical: 3 hours/week
+Lecture: 3 hours/week

+Tutorial: 1 hours/week

 This course deals two different streams of engineering as general concepts in electrical engineering and major electrical respectively.
 The first unit deals with the general concepts of electrical engineering.
 Second unit describes major circuit laws for solving different types of electric circuits.
 Third unit describes basic electrical energy storing components and their behaviour.
 Third unit deals with ac system, R, L and C combination in circuit and behavior of these circuit elements for ac excitation.
 Last three chapters are concerned with basic construction, operating principles and types of electrical machines, transformer, motor and generators.